 The battery charger shall be provided in its own self-contained and lockable compartment.
-It is permissible for this to form part of a cubicle housing other equipment, for example, the battery or battery controller.
+It is permissible for this to form part of a cubicle housing the battery.

 The battery charger enclosure shall provide a degree of protection to at least IP2X or IPXXB classification in accordance with BS EN 60529.